wwwportal/Kalima/Corpus/Chapter/I Seek from Others Things We Don't Have.md

-# I Seek From People Things We Don't Have
+# I Seek From Others Things We Don't Have

 ## The attachment to sharing with others